John II, Lord of Egmond

 John II, Lord of Egmond (c.
 1385 – 4 January 1451) was the son of Arnold I of Egmond (d.
 9 April 1409, the son of John I and Guida D'Armstall) and Jolanthe of Leiningen (d.
 24 April 1434, the daughter of Frederick VIII of Leningen and Jolanthe of Jülich).

+John II, also known as "Jan met de Bellen" due to a belt adorned with bells that he wore in battle, was a prominent nobleman in the Netherlands.
+Born circa 1385, he inherited the titles of Lord of Egmond and IJsselstein after his father's death in 1409.
+His marriage to Maria van Arkel in 1409 further strengthened his position, and he became one of the most powerful nobles in the region.
+John served as regent of Geldern for a time after his son's appointment as Duke of Guelders.
+He played a significant role in the political conflicts of the time, aligning with various factions and taking part in multiple disputes, particularly involving the Egmond Abbey.
+John II died on January 4, 1451, and was buried in Egmond-Binnen.
+His legacy continued through his sons, Arnold, Duke of Guelders, and William II, Lord of Egmond.

+Family

-On 23 June 1409 John married Maria van Arkel daughter of John V van Arkel and Joanna of Jülich, and had two sons:
+On 23 June 1409, John married Maria van Arkel daughter of John V van Arkel and Joanna of Jülich, and had two sons: